auyongcheemeng/no-style-please/bookmarks.md

 title: bookmarks
 which_category: bookmarks
 permalink: /bookmarks/
-description: "These are short posts of links, bookmarked for future ease of reference. [ *RIP del.icio.us* ]"
+description: "These are posts of links with short notes, bookmarked for future ease of reference. [ *RIP del.icio.us* ]"
 ---